-Despite both companies producing state-of-the-art components, including electronic gear changing and 11-speed cassettes, Shimano seems to be favoured more by tech obsessives and Campag revered by traditionallists.
-And now SRAM are moving in to muddy the waters further.
+Despite both companies producing state-of-the-art components, including electronic gear changing and 11-speed cassettes, Shimano seems to be favoured more by tech obsessives and Campag revered by traditionalists.
+And then there's groupsets by SRAM, FSA and Rotor to add to the mix...

 Helmet or no helmet

 There is no debate that gets cyclists going like the helmet debate.
 It is one that has been raging for decades, and evokes great emotion.
 Any casual observer of cyclists on Britain's roads would quite readily tell you that the majority wear helmets, but the helmet vs no helmet debate isn't really about personal preference, it is about whether it should be made law to wear one or not.

 Having a personal preference for something, or being told to do something are quite different.
 There are conflicting statistics that are brought out to support each side of the argument: some say helmets can cause injury as well as preventing some injuries.
 Some will give you an example of when a helmet saved them injury.
 Others say forcing people to wear helmets by law, when they don't want to, will put them off cycling.

 It used to be the case that a mid-ride stop-off at a café was called a 'tea stop'.
 Now the preference is to say 'café stop', because just as many cyclists like to drink coffee as they do tea.
 Even the most humble roadside refreshment shack can often furnish a thirsty rider with a latte or cappuccino, rather than instant Asda own-brand granules hastily stirred into luke-warm water.